 We’ve run the [Ally Skills Workshop] 4 times and the impact has been fantastic.
 This workshop has been the catalyst for many “a-ha” moments.
 People who understood bias exists in a very logical way, were able to see, through the conversation with peers about the very relevant scenarios, and connect emotionally with the impact bias has on the colleagues they respect and interact with daily. — Anonymous participant

-The workshop is usually 3 hours long, with a short (30 minute) introduction followed by about 2 hours of small group discussion with a short wrap-up.
+The workshop is usually 3 hours long, with a 30 minute introduction followed by about 2.5 hours of small group discussion with a short wrap-up.
 After being presented with a real-world scenario in which an ally could take action, each group discusses what actions to take, followed by a group report-out and discussion led by the facilitator.
 Each workshop discusses around 6-8 customized scenarios.
 Participants learn ally skills by practicing them during the discussion: listening, amplifying voices, identifying patterns, and more.
 The best workshops are a mix of people who can act as allies and people with personal experience of oppression.
 Attendance must be voluntary.
 The workshop is best as an in-person event, but can also be taught online.

 I’ve already witnessed a couple of incidents where coworkers who attended the workshop corrected themselves after saying something that could be misconstrued. — Anonymous participant